-As described above, IMH owns 100% of the nonvoting preferred stock of ICIFC.
-IMH does not and will not own any of the voting securities of ICIFC, and therefore IMH will not be considered to own more than 10% of the voting securities of ICIFC.
-In addition, IMH believes that the aggregate value of its securities of ICIFC has not at any time exceeded 5% of the total value of IMH's assets, and will not exceed such amount in the future.
-Latham & Watkins, in rendering its opinion as to the qualification of IMH as a REIT, is relying on the representation of IMH to such effect.
-There can be no assurance that the Service will not contend that the value of the securities of ICIFC held by IMH exceeds the 5% value limitation.
+IMH believes that the aggregate value of its securities of IFC has not at any time exceeded 5% of the total value of IMH's assets, and will not exceed such amount in the future.
+Latham & Watkins, in rendering its opinion as to the qualification of IMH as a REIT, relied on the representation of IMH to such effect.
+There can be no assurance that the Service will not contend that the value of the securities of IFC held by IMH exceeds the 5% value limitation.

-The 5% value test requires that IMH revalue its assets at the end of each calendar quarter in which IMH acquires additional securities in ICIFC for the purpose of applying such test.
-Although IMH plans to take steps to ensure that it satisfies the 5% value test for any quarter with respect to which retesting is to occur, there can be no assurance that such steps will always be successful, or will not require a reduction in IMH's overall interest in ICIFC.
+The 5% asset test requires that IMH revalue its assets at the end of each calendar quarter in which IMH acquires additional securities in IFC for the purpose of applying such test.
+Although IMH plans to take steps to ensure that it satisfies the 5% asset test for any quarter with respect to which retesting is to occur, there can be no assurance that such steps will always be successful, or will not require a reduction in IMH's overall interest in IFC.

 IMH has taken and will continue to take measures to prevent the value of securities issued by any one entity that do not constitute Qualified REIT Assets from exceeding 5% of the value of IMH's total assets as of the end of each calendar quarter.
-In particular, as of the end of each calendar quarter, IMH has limited and diversified and will continue to limit and diversify its ownership of securities of ICIFC and other securities that do not constitute Qualified REIT Assets as necessary to satisfy the REIT asset tests described above.
+In particular, as of the end of each calendar quarter, IMH has limited and diversified and will continue to limit and diversify its ownership of securities of IFC and other securities that do not constitute Qualified REIT Assets as necessary to satisfy the REIT asset tests described above.

 When purchasing mortgage-related securities, IMH and its counsel may rely on opinions of counsel for the issuer or sponsor of such securities given in connection with the offering of such securities, or statements made in related offering documents, for purposes of determining whether and to what extent those securities constitute Qualified REIT Assets for purposes of the REIT asset tests and produce income which qualifies under the REIT gross income tests discussed above.
-The inaccuracy of any such opinions may have an adverse impact on IMH's qualification as a REIT.
+The inaccuracy of any such opinions or statements may have an adverse impact on IMH's qualification as a REIT.

 A regular or residual interest in a REMIC will be treated as a Qualified REIT Asset for purposes of the REIT asset tests and income derived with respect to such interests will be treated as interest on obligations secured by mortgages on real property, assuming that at least 95% of the assets of the REMIC are Qualified REIT Assets.
 If less than 95% of the assets of the REMIC are Qualified REIT Assets, only a proportionate share of the assets of and income derived from the REMIC will be treated as qualifying under the REIT asset and income tests.
-IMH believes that its REMIC interests fully qualify for purposes of the REIT gross income and asset tests.
+Based on information provided to IMH by each REMIC in which IMH holds an interest, IMH believes that its REMIC interests fully qualify for purposes of the REIT gross income and asset tests.
 IMH has not acquired and does not expect to acquire or retain residual interests issued by REMICs.